Abdominoplasty removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function

 Our plastic surgeons do not routinely place drain tubes for routine abdominoplasty.
 After the procedure, it is usual to have moderate discomfort, and you will be provided with pain medication to help alleviate these symptoms.To promote blood circulation, you will be encouraged to get up and move around soon after surgery.Bending and lifting, however, should be avoided at this stage.
 Sleeping on your back or sides with your knees is recommended for the first few weeks after surgery.

-During the healing process, you should notice that your abdomen area is firmer and sleeker.
+During the healing process, you should notice that your abdomen area is firmer with improved contour.
 To maintain long-lasting results, our plastic surgeons recommend regular exercise and a healthy diet.

 At around 6 weeks, most of the swelling will have subsided and you will get a good idea as to the final result.
 Final results, however, can be seen more at the 3-month mark.
-Scars will gradually fade and take around 1 year to fade.
+Scars take around 1 year to fade.

 Abdominoplasty (“Tummy Tuck”) surgery should not affect your ability to have children in the future.
 However, it is typically advised to wait to undergo the procedure until after you have completed your family.
 Should you become pregnant after you have abdominoplasty (“Tummy Tuck”) surgery, this can reverse the contouring effects of your procedure.
 The skin may stretch, and your abdominal muscles can separate again.
 Although pregnancy after a abdominoplasty (“Tummy Tuck”) can affect your surgical outcome, it should not affect your health or safety.